icarussfalls/OU-Volatility-Estimation---NEPSE/readme.md

 ## Key Concepts
 ### Volatility Clustering
-- Financial time series often exhibit volatility clustering; that is, large changes are likely to be followed by large changes and small changes by small changes.
+- Financial time series often exhibit volatility clustering, where large changes are followed by large changes and small changes by small changes.

 ### Ornstein-Uhlenbeck Process
 - A mean-reverting stochastic process described by: